AB-FUBINACA

-AB-FUBINACA (AMB-FUBINACA) is a psychoactive drug that acts as a potent agonist for the cannabinoid receptors, with K_{i} values of 0.9 nM at CB_{1} and 23.2 nM at CB_{2} and EC_{50} values of 1.8 nM at CB_{1} and 3.2 nM at CB_{2}.
+AB-FUBINACA (Correctly named AMB-FUBINACA using EUDA nomenclature, however this name is erroneously associated with MMB-FUBINACA) is a psychoactive drug that acts as a potent agonist for the cannabinoid receptors, with K_{i} values of 0.9 nM at CB_{1} and 23.2 nM at CB_{2} and EC_{50} values of 1.8 nM at CB_{1} and 3.2 nM at CB_{2}.
 It was originally developed by Pfizer in 2009 as an analgesic medication but was never pursued for human use.
 In 2012, it was discovered as an ingredient in synthetic cannabinoid blends in Japan, along with a related compound AB-PINACA, which had not previously been reported.

 Its use has been linked to hospitalizations and deaths.

 Legality

 United States of America

 It was designated as a Schedule I controlled substance in the United States in January 2014.

 Finland

 In Finland AB-FUBINACA is scheduled in government decree on psychoactive substances banned from the consumer market as of 19 October 2017.